superinfra/level-editor-docs/tutorials/README.md

 # Tutorials
 Find the tutorial you're looking for here, sorted by skill level!
 Start with [Using the Kit](/tutorials/using-the-kit.md) if you know how to use Studio.
-If not, watch this YouTube video: <https://www.youtube.com/watch?v=EAtKeffHRRI>[^1]
+If not, [try the tutorial template](https://github.com/superinfra/level-editor-docs/blob/main/templates/learn-studio.md) or watch this YouTube video: <https://www.youtube.com/watch?v=EAtKeffHRRI>[^1]

 Suggest a tutorial on the [Discord](https://discord.gg/s3JJu9ypsJ)!